GinoSahagun/savour/README.md

 - [Install Node.js (32 bit)](https://nodejs.org/en/download/)
 - [Install Node.js Tools for Visual Studio](https://www.visualstudio.com/vs/node-js/)
 - Pull the Savour Git repo and open the Visual Studio project
+- Missing Node Packages.
+Use the Command Prompt and navigate to the current directory with the Node Modules and use the command npm install or npm i

 ## Deploy to server